Skip to content

 Leading a school trip involves significant responsibility, especially when dealing with large groups of students in unfamiliar environments.
 ISO 31031 highlights the importance of providing trip leaders with the necessary training to manage risk, handle emergencies, and ensure students’ safety.

-This training should cover essential topics such as first aid, handling difficult behaviour, and understanding the local culture or health risks.
 Given that many calls to International SOS involve requests for information, trip leaders should be equipped to seek and apply advice as needed to keep students safe.